-To diagnose kidney cancer, a doctor will perform a physical exam and order imaging tests, such as an ultrasound, CT scan, and MRI.
+To diagnose kidney cancer, a doctor will perform a physical exam and order imaging tests, such as:

-- Stage 2 means the cancer is still contained to the kidney, but the tumor is larger than 7 cm.
+- Stage 2 means the cancer is still contained to the kidney, but the tumor is larger than 7 centimeters.

-In stage 3, the cancer is also present in a lymph node near the kidney or in a main kidney blood vessel or fatty tissue around the kidney.
+- Stage 3 means the cancer is also present in a lymph node near the kidney, or in a main kidney blood vessel or fatty tissue around the kidney.

 Treatment for kidney cancer depends on the stage of the cancer.
 If the tumor is small and the patient is eligible for surgery, a partial nephrectomy may be possible.
 This operation spares the kidney, but removes the tumor and some of the surrounding tissue.
-A full nephrectomy, in which an entire affected kidney is removed, may be necessary in more severe cases.
+A full nephrectomy, in which an entire affected kidney is removed, may be necessary in more advanced cases.

 Medication therapy is commonly used if the cancer has spread.
 These drugs help boost the body’s immune system.
 There also have been encouraging developments with drugs that target kidney cancer cells, according to the Cleveland Clinic.